dmsweetser/FullAndDifferentialBackup/README.md

-# PowerShell Backup
+# PowerShell Backup Script

-## Overview
-This PowerShell script is designed to create and manage backups of specified source directories.
-It provides options for full and differential backups, ensuring your data is secure and retrievable.
-Additionally, it includes a cleanup mechanism to manage disk space when it's running low.
+This script performs a full or differential backup of the specified source directories to a backup location.

-## Configuration
+## Parameters
-Before using this script, you should configure it according to your needs.
-Open the script and modify the following variables:

-- `$sourceDirectories`: An array that should contain the paths of the directories you want to back up.
+- `$sourceDirectories`: An array of strings that contains the paths of the source directories to be backed up.
-- `$backupLocation`: The target location where backups will be stored.
-Make sure this is a valid path.
+- `$backupLocation`: A string that contains the path of the backup location where the backup folders will be created.
-- `$backupFrequency`: The number of days between full backups.
-Adjust this value to suit your backup strategy.
+- `$backupFrequency`: An integer that specifies the number of days between full backups.
+If the last full backup is older than this value, a new full backup will be performed.
+Otherwise, a differential backup will be performed.
+- `$maxFullBackups`: An integer that specifies the maximum number of full backups to keep.
+Older full backups will be deleted when this limit is reached.

+## Functions

+- `FullBackup`: This function creates a full backup of the source directories in a folder named with the current date and time and the suffix `_Full`.
+It uses the `Write-Host`, `Join-Path`, `New-Item`, and `Copy-Item` cmdlets to perform the backup operation.
+- `DifferentialBackup`: This function creates a differential backup of the source directories in a folder named with the current date and time and the suffix `_Diff`.
+It compares the last write time of the source files with the corresponding files in the latest full backup folder and copies only the changed or new files.
+It uses the `Write-Host`, `Join-Path`, `New-Item`, `Get-ChildItem`, `Test-Path`, `Get-Item`, and `Copy-Item` cmdlets to perform the backup operation.

 ## Usage
-To use the script:

-1. Run the script using PowerShell.
-2. It will create a unique backup folder within the specified `$backupLocation` with a timestamp.
-3. Check whether it's time for a full backup.
-The script does this by examining the last full backup's creation time (if available) and comparing it to the `$backupFrequency`.
-4. If a full backup is needed, the script will create a "FullBackup" folder and copy all the data from `$sourceDirectories` into it.
-5. If it's not time for a full backup, a differential backup will be performed in a "DifferentialBackup" folder.
-6. The script will clean up old backups when disk space is low.
-It checks for available free space and removes the oldest backups if necessary.

-## Functions
-- `FullBackup`: This function creates a "FullBackup" folder and performs a full backup of all specified source directories.
-- `DifferentialBackup`: This function creates a "DifferentialBackup" folder and performs a differential backup of the source directories.
-- `CleanUpBackups`: This function is used to clean up old backups when the disk space is running low.
+To run the script, you need to modify the parameter values according to your needs.
+Then, you can execute the script from a PowerShell console or schedule it as a task using the `Task Scheduler` tool.